raychuuse/TheKodapopsCapstone/OGApplication/README.md

+# Note from TheKodaPops Dev Chris
+Please See the original ReadMe Below.
+Original Appication has been added for future use.

 # Cane-Consignment-Application
 This is an automated cane consignment appliocation, designed by Team PowerDown for a Queensland University of Technology Capstone Project